Based in Durango, Colorado, Trails 2000 is a

 Support our Work.

 Respect trail and road closures (ask if uncertain); avoid trespassing on private land; obtain permits or other authorization as may be required.
 Federal and state Wilderness areas are closed to cycling.
+Respect seasonal wildlife closures; learn more in our It’s Up To Me video.
 The way you ride will influence trail management decisions and policies.

 Be sensitive to the dirt beneath you.
 Recognize different types of soils and trail construction; practice low-impact cycling.
 Wet and muddy trails are more vulnerable to damage.
 When the trailbed is soft, consider other riding options.
 This also means staying on existing trails and not creating new ones.
 Don’t cut switchbacks.
 Be sure to pack out at least as much as you pack in.